Enhancing Decision-Making with Intuition: A Leadership Guide

 • Research by Calabretta, Gemser, and Wijnberg (2017) suggests that intuition and analysis should work together.

 • Leaders who combine intuitive insights with data-driven strategies make stronger, more effective decisions.
+For methods to enrich the “data side,” see The Power of Gathering Information for Intuitive Decision-Making.

 2. Developing Reflective Practices